caduandrade/mapchart_flutter/README.md

 mars | Mars | Phobos, Deimos | 227900000
 mercury | Mercury | | 57910000

-To view all content, use this [link](https://raw.githubusercontent.com/caduandrade/mapchart_flutter/main/demo/assets/example.json)
+To view the full content, use this [link](https://raw.githubusercontent.com/caduandrade/mapchart_flutter/main/demo/assets/example.json).

-The following examples will assume that GeoJSON has already been loaded into a String
+The following examples will assume that GeoJSON has already been loaded into a String.

 ##### Reading GeoJSON from String